pantrypoints/sp/content/en/research/countries/china/xi/chapter-15e.md

 turned crises into opportunities, constantly growing from small to large and from weak to strong, leading the Chinese people from victory to victory.
 Reform is another self-revolution of the Party.
-This revolution has profoundly changed Chinese society, the Chinese nation, and the Communist Party of China itself.
+This revolution has profoundly changed Chinese society, the Chinese nation, and the CCP itself.
 From taking class struggle as the keynote to taking economic construction as the center, from being closed and semi-closed to opening up to the outside world in an all-round way, and from a planned economy to a socialist market economy, the reform and opening up over the past 40 years and more have fully embodied